 In Short: We may transfer, store, and process your information in countries other than your own.

-Our servers are located in the United States.
-If you are accessing our Services from outside the United States, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see ‘WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?‘ above), in the United States, and other countries.
+Our servers are located in the United Kingdom.
+If you are accessing our Services from outside the United Kingdom, please be aware that your information may be transferred to, stored, and processed by us in our facilities and by those third parties with whom we may share your personal information (see ‘WHEN AND WITH WHOM DO WE SHARE YOUR PERSONAL INFORMATION?‘ above), in the United Kingdom, and other countries.

 If you are a resident in the European Economic Area (EEA) or United Kingdom (UK), then these countries may not necessarily have data protection laws or other similar laws as comprehensive as those in your country.
 However, we will take all necessary measures to protect your personal information in accordance with this privacy notice and applicable law.